ningpengtao-coder/gitlab-foss/doc/topics/git/index.md

 ## Troubleshooting Git

-If you have problems with Git, the following may help:
+If you have problems with Git the following may help:

 - [Numerous _undo_ possibilities in Git](numerous_undo_possibilities_in_git/index.md)
 - Learn a few [Git troubleshooting](troubleshooting_git.md) techniques